putyourlightson/craft-sprig/README.md

     <input type="submit" value="Register">
 </form>

-{# Add the required script like this or using your own build process #}
+{# Output the required script form unpkg, or use your own build process #}
 {{ sprig.script }}
 ```